mathjax/MathJax/docs/source/synchronize.rst

 break the function into two parts: a first part that sets up and initiates the action, and a second that runs after the action is finished.
-Callbacks are similar to event handlers that you attach to DOM elements, and are called when an certain action occurs.
+Callbacks are similar to event handlers that you attach to DOM elements, and are called when a certain action occurs.
 See the :ref:`Callback Object <api-callback>` reference page for details of how to specify a callback.

 **Queues** are MathJax's means of synchronizing actions that must be performed sequentially, even when they involve asynchronous events like loading files or dynamically creating stylesheets.
-The actions that you put in the queue are `Callback` objects that will be perfomed in sequence, with MathJax handling the linking of one action to the next.
+The actions that you put in the queue are `Callback` objects that will be performed in sequence, with MathJax handling the linking of one action to the next.
 MathJax maintains a master queue that you can use to synchronize with MathJax, but you can also create your own private